Jason Momoa Let A Bear Grab A Cookie From His Mouth To Prepare For His Role In ‘See’

 “Bears should not be in captivity or associated with humans, truth man,” another added.

-As of writing, Jason has not responded to their concerns about the animal’s welfare during filming.
+As of this writing, Jason has not responded to their concerns about the animal’s welfare during filming.

 In See, Jason plays Baba Voss, the leader in a future world where all human beings have been born blind.
 However, their status quo is upended when Baba Voss’ twin babies are born with the ability to see.

-“As word spreads, it gets the attention of a clinical queen who will stop at nothing to get her hands on the twins,” reads a synopsis published by Radio Times.“In order to protect his children, Voss is forced to rely on his instincts and must rally fellow tribes to take down the queen and her tyrannical cult before they can capture the children.”
+“As word spreads, it gets the attention of a clinical queen who will stop at nothing to get her hands on the twins,” reads a synopsis published by Radio Times.
+“In order to protect his children, Voss is forced to rely on his instincts and must rally fellow tribes to take down the queen and her tyrannical cult before they can capture the children.”

 Based on the trailer it’s unclear how pivotal the relationship between Jason’s character and the bear will be.
 The animal does not appear in the short promotional clip below.
 It instead focuses on introducing the audience to the conflict between Jason’s character and the queen who wants to take the babies from him.